 “Recognizing [these] infraspecific taxa helps to identify populations vulnerable to extinction”, explain the authors.
 Irreversible loss of biodiversity is occurring through introgressive hybridization (“the infiltration of genes between taxa through the bridge of F1 hybrids.”)
 Most critically in need of preservation are the wild-type varieties, var. himalayensis and asperrima.

 Worth emphasizing if you’ve spent decades caught up in the Cannabis nomenclature nightmare is that the informal classifications Indica and Sativa can be used accurately to refer to some authentic Asian landraces, though not to describe modern hybrid slop.
-Notable also is that many landraces appear to have arisen as hybrids between var. indica and afghanica, not just in the centuries immediately prior to the Hippie Trail era but as far back as the thirteenth century and no doubt earlier.
+Notable also is that many landraces appear to have arisen as hybrids between var. indica and afghanica, certainly in the centuries immediately prior to the Hippie Trail era and perhaps as far back as the thirteenth century or earlier.

-In essence, what we’re faced with now is Western hybrid slop surging eastward like a tidal wave, wiping out millennia of biodiversity permanently.
+In essence, what we’re faced with now is Western hybrid slop surging eastward like a tidal wave, wiping out many millions of years of biodiversity, permanently.

 McPartland and Small are clear that their current study is provisional—an opening salvo.
 And as Small himself has emphasized, taxonomy is both a theoretical science and a practical art—one that can be repeatedly revised.
 In that light, I’d note that I have questions concerning how precisely their new classification brings into focus certain crucial regions and populations.
 To my mind, their treatment of the Himalaya raises questions.
 Questions, primarily, because I’m not a botanist or a taxonomist.
 So back up a truck-load of salt with which to take what follows.